Are your making efforts to build your online reputation?

 Sam Jacobs, the public relations manager of a reputed software company was a worried person last month.
 Due to an internal restructuring, several employees had to be transferred within the organization to new roles last month.
-Some of these employees were unhappy with this sudden change, and decided to quit.
+Some of these employees were unhappy with this sudden change and decided to quit.

 Once the concerns of the people discussing the issue in a frenzied way were responded to with the correct picture from the company’s point of view, slowly people understood the reasons for the sudden transfers.
 Slowly, the matter was put to rest, without causing any serious damage to the company’s reputation.

 Have you also heard about a similar incident?
-Whether you are a company or a personal brand, you need to guard your reputation with utmost care.
+Whether you are a company or a personal brand, you need to build your reputation with utmost care.
 With the Internet becoming a part of everyone’s life today, there is a chance that already, or sometime in the future, you will become a topic of discussion for many people, not always in a positive way.

 Another easy way to do this is to create a Google Alert with your brand name as the keyword.
-Doing this will ensure that Google delivers an email every day, whenever something regarding your brand has featured on the Internet.
+Doing this will ensure that Google delivers an email every day, whenever something regarding your brand has been featured on the Internet.

-If you are really serious about building a strong image, create a website or a blog.
-You should also create accounts in some of the major platforms like Facebook, Twitter, Google plus and LinkedIn.
-Depending on your business, you might want to look at the other platforms like Pinterest and Instagram.
+If you are serious about building a strong image, create a website or a blog.
+You should also create accounts on some of the major platforms like Facebook, Twitter, Instagram, and LinkedIn.
+Depending on your business, you might also want to look at other platforms like Pinterest and Instagram.

 The best way to protect your reputation is to keep your customers and other stakeholders happy with you.

 A valuable piece of advice here: information spreads like wildfire on the Internet, more so if it is negative information or rumor.
-So always try to proactively anticipate whether any situation might get out of the hand.
+So always try to proactively anticipate whether any situation might get out of hand.
 Continuous firefighting might be required to handle negative feedback and discussions, so it is better to take care of the issues before they even reach the public domain.
-Doing all the following will decrease the chances of a negative feedback or a low rating by an aggrieved customer.
+Doing all the following will decrease the chances of negative feedback or a low rating by an aggrieved customer.

 Sometimes, coming up with press releases can help you to fight negative publicity effectively.
-Through these you can present the right information in front of the world and let them know your point of view as well.
+Through these, you can present the right information in front of the world and let them know your point of view as well.

 Reputation building is an ongoing process and often requires expert handling.
 Online Reputation Management is the digital marketing service that you will need to build, enhance and protect your brand image in the online space.